Bob Fitzsimmons: Amateur career

-In the early 1880s Jem Mace, an English bare-knuckle boxer, travelled to New Zealand, and Timaru hosted both his boxing school, and the first boxing championships held in New Zealand.
-Fitzsimmons entered the tournament and knocked out four opponents on his way to winning the competition.
-He successfully defended his title in the subsequent competition.
+In the early 1880s Jem Mace, an English bare-knuckle boxer, travelled to Timaru and hosted both his boxing school, and the first boxing championships held in New Zealand in 1880.
+Fitzsimmons entered the tournament and knocked out four opponents on his way to winning the lightweight title.
+He knocked out five opponents in the subsequent competition in 1881 to capture the middleweight championship.
 During one of these tournaments, it is often suggested that Fitzsimmons defeated Herbert Slade, a professional heavyweight boxer who was touring with Mace, but Slade was touted as being undefeated in 1883, and it is possible that it was Slade's brother that Fitzsimmons beat.
 After these tournaments, Fitzsimmons boxed at least six times in New Zealand, including some bare knuckle bouts, but it is unclear if he received payment for his fights during this time.

 Professional career

 Move to Australia

 Boxing record books show Fitzsimmons officially began boxing professionally in 1883, in Australia.
-He beat Jim Crawford there by getting a knockout in three rounds.
+He beat Jim Crawford there in a bare knuckle fight by getting a knockout in three rounds.
 Fitzsimmons had his first 28 definite professional fights in Australia, where he lost the Australian middleweight title to Mick Dooley (rumours spoke of a fixed bout) and where he also won a fight by knockout while on the floor: when Edward Starlight Robins dropped Fitzsimmons to the canvas in round nine of their fight, he also broke his hand and could not continue, therefore the referee declared Fitzsimmons the winner by a knockout.

 By this stage, Fitzsimmons had established his own style.
 He developed a certain movement and caginess from one of the greatest bare-knuckle fighters, Jem Mace.
 Mace encouraged Fitzsimmons to develop his punching technique, drawing on the enormous power he had gained from blacksmithing.
 Fitzsimmons delivered short, accurate and occasionally conclusive punches.
 He soon built up a reputation as by far the hardest puncher in boxing.